-- Ethanol (ethyl alcohol) 10% by volume (max).
-Gasoline containing ethanol may be marketed under the name "Gasohol." - MTBE (Methyl Tertiary Butyl Ether) 15% by volume (max) - Methanol (methyl alcohol) 5% by volume (max) that contain cosolvents and corrosion inhibitors to protect the fuel system.
+- Ethanol (ethyl alcohol) up to10% by volume. - ► Gasoline containing ethanol may be marketed under the name Gasohol. - Methanol (methyl alcohol) up to 5% by volume that contain cosolvents and corrosion inhibitors to protect the fuel system.
 Never use a blend containing more than 5%.